GetRegged/GetRegged-Windows-10-22H2-Ultimate-Gaming-Tweaks/README.md

 </div>

 ## 👏 About
-GetRegged's Performance Batch is an open-source tweaker designed to enhance your computer's performance and reduce latency.
+GetRegged's Performance Batch is an open-source tweaker designed to enhance your computer's performance and reduce not only input but also system latency.
 This interactive tool empowers users to optimize their systems according to their specific needs, offering customizable settings for varied configurations.

 <p align="center">
 <img src="https://github.com/GetRegged/GetRegged-Performance-Batch/blob/main/image/preview.png" width="750">